MohammadrezaFarahmand/Gallery/README.md

 ### `npm run
 Builds the app for productio to the `buld` fo
 It correctly bundles React in productionmode andoptimizes the build fo thbest peormance.
-The build is minified and the filenames include the hashes Your app is ready to be deployed!
+The build is minified and the filenames include the hashe Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.